 Pink House Studio is now launching a residency program that explores the intersections of art, ecology and local knowledge.

-‘The press started after acquiring our own photocopy machine.
-This photocopier served as ‘the oven’ of the house where we ‘baked bread’ on a daily basis.
-We placed self-publishing into the center of our activities and programming, transforming printing into a process-based and collective practice.
+‘The press was founded in Antwerp in 2017 in the artist-run place the Pink House, as a self-publishing and zine making lab.
+It started after acquiring our own photocopy machine that served as ‘the oven’ of the house where we ‘baked’ zines on a daily basis.
+Since then publishing was placed into the center of our activities and programming, transforming printing into a process-based and collective practice.

 >Pink House press underlines the importance and urgency of printed matter as a possible medium and vehicle to generate space, and to create dialogues that touches upon topics such as the development of public discourse through artistic practices, and the publication as a portable-hospitable artist-run space.
 Manifesting that publications are low budget and democratic artworks which everyone can buy or exchange.